Toni Ho: Publication history

-Toni Ho first appeared in New Avengers vol. 4 #1 (2015) and was created by writer Al Ewing and artist Gerardo Sandoval.
+Toni Ho first appeared in New Avengers vol. 4 #1 (December 2015), and was created by writer Al Ewing and artist Gerardo Sandoval.

 Fictional character biography

-Toni Ho is the daughter of Ho Yinsen, an engineer with three doctorate degrees.
+Toni Ho is the daughter of Ho Yinsen, an engineer with three doctoral degrees.

-Toni became a member of the Avengers Idea Mechanics after being bought out by Roberto da Costa.
+Toni becomes a member of the Avengers Idea Mechanics after she is bought out by Roberto da Costa / Sunspot.
 She serves as part of a support team for the New Avengers.
-Toni also studied Aikku Jokinen, the sentient Pod suit's wearer.
-Toni took an interest in Aikku because of the Pod suit and also because she sympathizes with Aikku's personal reasons for not wanting to take Pod off.
-Toni fell in love with Aikku who also reciprocated these feelings.
-The two were attacked by the Maker, but Toni defended Aikku and Pod.
-When Pod ejected Aikku, Toni helped her love interest with the new under-suit Enigma.
+Toni also studies Aikku Jokinen, the sentient Pod suit's wearer.
+She took an interest in Aikku because of the Pod suit and also because she sympathizes with Aikku's personal reasons for not wanting to take Pod off.
+Toni falls in love with Aikku, who reciprocates her feelings.
+Consequently, when the two are attacked by the Maker, Toni defends Aikku and Pod—and when Pod ejects Aikku, Toni helps Aikku with the new under-suit, Enigma.

-Toni is a member of the U.S. Avengers as the Iron Patriot.
-In the group's first mission, the team encountered the Secret Empire in a floating volcanic island base.
-The group is later approached by Danielle Cage (as a future equivalent of Captain America) when the Golden Skull arrived in the present timeline to steal all the world's wealth.
-In Miami, Florida, the team crashes a charity gala, only to discover that the wealthy CEOs were kidnapped and replaced by robots.
-During the battle, the team managed to defeat the Golden Skull (equipped with an armored suit) and Captain America, then went back into the future timeline with the Golden Skull as a prisoner.